trueos/pcbsd/src-qt5/docs/preinstall.rst

 Pre-Installation Tasks
 **********************

-While the PC-BSD® installer is very easy to use, installing a brand new operating system can sometimes be a daunting task.
+While the TrueOS® installer is very easy to use, installing a brand new operating system can sometimes be a daunting task.

-Before you begin, there are a few things you should check to ensure that your system is ready to install PC-BSD®.
+Before you begin, there are a few things you should check to ensure that your system is ready to install TrueOS®.

 * **Are you dual-booting or installing over the entire drive?** If you are dual-booting you will need to ensure that you have a primary partition available.
   Refer to the section on :ref:`Dual Booting`.